Do you need an ISA in 2025?

 And once you earn £50,270 a year you lose half your PSA.
 Combined with increased interest rates that £500 could be quite easy to fill.

-Meanwhile, the income threshold before you pay 45% tax dropped from £150,000 to £125,140 a year last year.
-This means those who earn above this new level will no longer receive a £500 PSA, so they’ll pay 45% tax on all the interest they earn.
+Meanwhile, the income threshold before you pay 45% tax dropped from £150,000 to £125,140 a year in April 2023.
+That meant that those who earn above this new level will no longer receive a PSA at all, so they’ll pay 45% tax on all the interest they earn.

 Changes to tax-free investing allowances

-The tax rates on money you make from investing aren’t changing, but the allowances that give you some tax-free profit outside of an ISA have recently been cut.
+The tax rates on money you make from investing aren’t changing, but the allowances that give you some tax-free profit outside of an ISA have been cut in the last few years, making ISAs all the more important.

 Dividend Allowance cuts